 However much you spend will come with perks in a credit card and in a cashback app.
 Look for a credit card that will give you the most rewards back for spending a lot of money and get cash back or earn incentives such as air miles that could be used towards your honeymoon.
 Find cashback apps that will give you even more money in return for shopping at a certain store through gift cards or cash.

 When you’ve just about emptied your bank account to have a wedding, you might want to aim for a budget-friendly getaway and not go all out on your honeymoon.
-Although going abroad may be expensive, plan for a simple and relaxing local sightseeing trip that you’ve always wanted to go while celebrating as a newlywed.
+Although going abroad may be expensive, plan for a simple and relaxing local sightseeing trip in the United States that you’ve always wanted to go to while celebrating as a newlywed.

 Hopefully, this list was able to assist you in maximizing your wedding budget whether you’re holding a small or a big wedding.
 Although weddings are typically expensive, they don’t have to be unreasonable.
 There are many ways in which you can save money while still having the day of your dreams.
 Be sure to check out Easy Event Planning’s blog for more event planning tips and tricks!